MrColorado35/pol_speak/README.md

 Another interesting test was to send it to few of my English friends and ask them for their opinion.
 Only three of them really had a look into the app, what makes me think that it could be a great failure, as English people generally don't like to learn languages.

+## Edit at 27/06/2020

+Today, after sending a link to one friend of mine, I found out that someone who had an access to my app has erased whole database.
+It means, that someone spent 20 minutes oh their Saturday, just deleting all 50ish records one after another.
+Yesterday, when I was editing the README, everything was alright, so it must happened today.
+I've sent it to around 20 people and then requested code preview on Slack, Code Institute Team.
+Finally I added it to my LinkedIn profile as my newest project, and this is my bet where does that bastard coming from.
+As I've got to recreate whole database now, I commented part of the code, responsible for removing records from the database.
+Please uncomment it in order to test functionality, this whole situation is a proof that it worked too well.
+I just simply cannot believe, that someone was determined enough to just clear all data for no reason.

 # Deployment